XGrasp: Gripper-Aware Grasp Detection with Multi-Gripper Data Generation: Proposed Method

 \subsection{Angle-Width Predictor (AWP)}

-The second stage, Angle-Width Predictor (AWP), takes the cropped scene and gripper masks with paths for all actions as input, representing each action in the embedding space to predict the optimal grasp angle and width.
+The second stage, Angle-Width Predictor (AWP), takes the cropped scene and gripper inputs $G(a)$ for all $N_a \times N_w$ action candidates simultaneously.
+For each action, the scene patch and the corresponding gripper input are concatenated along the channel dimension and encoded into an embedding vector in parallel, allowing the model to evaluate all possible grasp configurations in a single forward pass without iterative inference.
 The AWP utilizes contrastive learning to learn the characteristics of successful and failed actions, enabling effective operation even with unseen grippers.
-The detailed training process of the AWP model is presented in Fig. \ref{fig:figure5}.
-Three scene-action pairs consisting of Anchor, Positive (successful grasp), and Negative (failed grasp) are input into a Siamese network\cite{koch2015siamese} with shared weights.
-In each branch, a ResNet\cite{he2016deep}-18-based scene encoder and a CNN-based action encoder extract features from their respective inputs.
-The extracted features are fused through concatenation and transformed into 128-dimensional embedding vectors via fully connected layers.
+The detailed training process of the AWP model is presented in Fig. \ref{fig:figure4}-(c).

+Three scene-action pairs consisting of Anchor, Positive (successful grasp), and Negative (failed grasp) are input into a Siamese network\cite{koch2015siamese} with shared weights and encoded into 128-dimensional embedding vectors.
+Rather than simply distinguishing success from failure, the anchor is set to the action with the highest quality score ($q$) among successful candidates, guiding the model to densely cluster high-quality grasp regions in the embedding space.
 The triplet loss trains the network to minimize the distance between anchor and positive embeddings while maximizing the distance between anchor and negative embeddings in the learned embedding space:

 where $A$, $P$, and $N$ represent anchor, positive, and negative samples, respectively, $f(\cdot)$ denotes the embedding function, and $\alpha$ is the margin parameter.
-Fig. \ref{fig:figure6} shows the 3D t-SNE\cite{maaten2008visualizing} visualization results of the 128-dimensional grasp embeddings obtained from the test set.
-Each point corresponds to an individual grasp action, and it can be observed that failed (negative, red) and successful (positive, green/yellow) grasp embeddings form clearly distinguishable clusters.
+Fig. \ref{fig:figure6} shows the 3D t-SNE\cite{maaten2008visualizing} visualization results of the 128-dimensional grasp embeddings obtained from novel grippers unseen during training.
+Each point corresponds to an individual grasp action $G(a)$, and it can be observed that failed (negative, red) and successful (positive, green) grasp embeddings form clearly distinguishable clusters.
 This demonstrates that the learned feature space has high discriminative performance.
+This generalization is enabled by both the input structure and the physics-based nature of the training labels.
+By taking scene-action pairs as input, the AWP explicitly conditions its prediction on the gripper geometry and closing trajectory encoded in G(a), rather than implicitly assuming a fixed gripper type.
+Furthermore, rather than learning gripper-specific appearances, the AWP learns physical interaction features such as whether the gripper mask collides with the object and whether the gripper path intersects it, derived from the Graspability Decision Rule.
+Since these physical principles are invariant across gripper morphologies, the learned embedding space remains valid for novel gripper configurations without additional fine-tuning.